JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

 ### Register a Sonatype account and generate GPG keys

-If this is your first library, or you used the sunsetted Bintray to do this before, you need first to register a Sonatype account.
+If this is your first library, or you used the sunset Bintray to do this before, you need first to register a Sonatype account.

 You can use the GetStream article to create and set up your account.
 The [Registering a Sonatype account](https://getstream.io/blog/publishing-libraries-to-mavencentral-2021/#registering-a-sonatype-account)